gaberomualdo/encrypt-with-password/README.md

 ## Encrypting and Decrypting Text with a Password

-Use `encryptpwd.encrypt(text, password)` for encrypting text with a password.
+`encryptpwd.encrypt(text, password)` for encrypting text with a password.

-Use `encryptpwd.decrypt(encryptedValue, password)` for decrypting text with the password used when encrypting.
+`encryptpwd.decrypt(encryptedValue, password)` for decrypting text with the password used when encrypting.

 Example: